Spec Richardson: Houston Astros

 When the minor-league Buffaloes were succeeded by the MLB Houston Colt .45s in 1962, Richardson joined the expansion team in its debut National League season as the Colt .45s' business manager.
 The team was renamed the Astros in 1965.

 Richardson took over as Astro general manager after his two predecessors, Paul Richards and Tal Smith, had built one of the most talented farm systems in baseball.
 In its five-year history, the Houston franchise had produced star players Rusty Staub, Joe Morgan, Jimmy Wynn, Larry Dierker and Dave Giusti, with future standouts Doug Rader and Don Wilson ripening in its minor league system.

 But Paul Richards was fired by Astro owner Roy Hofheinz after the 1965 season.
 Houston spent 1966 with Smith heading up a three-man baseball operations management team that included Richardson and field manager Grady Hatton.
 Then, during the 1966–67 off-season, Hofheinz named Richardson the club's official general manager, a job he would hold for almost nine full seasons.

 Richardson traded 31-year-old Mike Cuellar to the Baltimore Orioles for Curt Blefary on December 4, 1968.
 Cuellar appeared in three consecutive World Series with the Orioles from 1969 to 1971 including a 1970 Championship run, was a co-recipient of the American League Cy Young Award in 1969, had at least 20 wins in each of four seasons and won 143 games in eight years in Baltimore.
-Blefary spent only one season with the Astros before being dealt to the New York Yankees.
+Blefary spent only one season with the Astros before being dealt to the New York Yankees for Joe Pepitone.

 Richardson then traded Staub — a 24-year-old outfielder and first baseman who displayed remarkable ability to hit for high average and decent power (leading the league in doubles in 1967) within the confines of the cavernous Astrodome — to the Montreal Expos for Jesús Alou and Donn Clendenon.
 Clendenon refused to report, however, and Montreal instead sent Jack Billingham, Skip Guinn, and cash.
 The club may have felt that Staub's ankle problems would shorten his career, but Staub instead continued his exceptional hitting in Montreal, Detroit, and New York.
 John Mayberry – another young first base prospect – was traded to the Kansas City Royals for mediocre bullpen help.
 There he became an integral part of the Royals.